-With Mailjet’s drag-and-drop email editor, Passport, you can easily build a stunning email from an existing gallery of templates, so you didn’t need to stress about getting it right.
+With Mailjet’s drag-and-drop email editor you can easily build a stunning email from an existing gallery of templates, so you don’t need to stress about getting it right.
 We’ve got a great template gallery for you to choose from.

-And if you’re not sure where to start or don’t have time to adapt one of our traditional templates, download our free Black Friday email template here.
+And if you’re not sure where to start or don’t have time to adapt one of our traditional templates, try our free Black Friday and Cyber Monday email templates.
 Designing a great Black Friday email this year couldn’t be easier.

-Want to learn more about how to create your holiday email strategy?
+Want to learn more about holiday email strategy?
 Check out Mailjet’s Ultimate Guide to Holiday Email Marketing.